strapi/documentation/docs/user-docs/latest/plugins/strapi-plugins.md

 ### <img width="28" src="../assets/plugins/Documentation-swagger.png"> Documentation

-The Documentation plugin is available from the Market or the in-app marketplace.
+The Documentation plugin is available from the [Strapi Market](https://market.strapi.io)  or the [in-app marketplace](/user-docs/latest/plugins/installing-plugins-via-marketplace.md#installing-marketplace-plugins).
 The Documentation plugin automates documentation for APIs in a Strapi application using the Open API specification version 3.0.1.

 When the Documentation plugin is installed it is available in the admin panel, under the heading plugins.
 The Documentation plugin allows you to: